kavindu-chethani/kavindu-chethani/README.md

 ### Hi there 👋

-I'm an SLIIT IT Undergraduate
+I'm an SLIIT IT graduated
 <br/>
 Intresting in programming
 <br/>